 Mapping river profiles with Google Earth has a few advantages:

-– It is way faster in the first place
+– It is much faster in the first place

 – In theory, if the digital terrain/surface model behind the satellite picture has a high resolution (see below), the profile will show more detail than the one generated from a map as altitude/distance information is continuous, and not only derived from just those few points where the river intersects with a contour line.

-However, things are not as nice in the real world… as mentioned above, the altitude information in Google Earth is based on a Digital Terrain Model (DTM) or Digital Surface Model (DSM).
+However, things are often more complicated then we would like… as mentioned above, the altitude information in Google Earth is based on a Digital Terrain Model (DTM) or Digital Surface Model (DSM).
 Every DTM and DSM has a certain horizontal and vertical resolution – the higher the resolution, the better your river profile will look like.

 – A bad vertical resolution will match erroneous altitude data to your picked track – for example, when the vertical resolution is 20m, a location with a real altitude of 463m might be plotted at any altitude between 453m and 473m in your profile.